marlietandoc/marlietandoc.github.io/content/project/tod/index.md

 #   Otherwise, set `slides = ""`.
 slides: = ""
 ---
+<strong>My role</strong>: As part of my Master's thesis, I wrangled, analyzed, and visualized data from 7 experiments.
+I also wrote up the {{< staticref "https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0255423" "newtab" >}}paper{{< /staticref >}} and made the figures.

 It is one thing to remember information.
 But it is another to take what you know and transfer it to new scenarios.
-Like applying a math concept to solve  new problem or being ability to improvise in jazz in the right scales.
-We have known for a while that brain activity fluctuates systematically throughout across the 24-hour clock.
-We were interested how time of day (and sleep) affects this ability to generalize.
-Across 7 experiments, we brought in 331 undergraduates into the lab either in the morning (8am) or evening (8pm).
-We found with better generalization in the morning than the evening.
-Consistent with work that the brain is in a state of low inhibitory control in the morning, this means that the brain is in a state where it is letting  separate memories, promoting generalization and transfer to new contexts.
-We didn't find that sleep helped generalization.
+Think applying a math concept to solve  a new problem or improvising in live jazz.
+Because of known differences in brain activity throughout the day, we were interested how time of day affects this ability to generalize.
+Across 7 experiments, we brought in 331 undergraduates into the lab either in the morning (8am) or evening (8pm) and had them learn new concepts, in which they had to later generalize to never-before-encountered scenarios.
+We found much better generalization in the morning than the evening.
+Consistent with what we know about the brain, this work suggests that reduced neuronal inhibition can help you transfer what you learned to new scenarios.

- suggesting that in the morning inhibition in the brain is reduced allowing you to transfer what you learned to new scenarios.

-<strong>My role: As part of my Master's thesis, I wrangled, analyzed, and visualized data across 7 experiments.
-I also wrote the paper. </strong>